 As seen in the image above, the Selenium repository has multiple branches named master, chromedriver_29_travis, dashboard-notifications, etc.

 Branches help you use popular workflows like Git Branching workflow and Git-Flow workflow.
-You can read more about Git workflows in the next tutorial.
+You can read more about Git Lifecycle in the next tutorial.

 Master is the default name of a repository's active development branch.
 Unless explicitly specified otherwise, all Git operations are performed with respect to code on this default branch.